TilingScan/cover2tiling/README.md

 Requirements:

 - A minimum knowledge of using the Linux/Windows terminal.
 - **SAMTOOLS latest version** (important!).
-You can download it and install here: http://www.htslib.org/download/
+You can download it and read the installation manual here: http://www.htslib.org/download/
 - **Cover2Tiling binary**.
 You can compile it from the source (see below), or download the latest release from https://github.com/TilingScan/cover2tiling/releases